 Ecologists have studied the role that various species play in providing what are now called 'ecosystem services'.
 These are the benefits that humans receive from the natural environment.
 An example of an ecosystem service that is critical to human wellbeing is the pollination of food crops by insects.
 Many of these insects are only active at night.
-Some species seem to pollinate only under conditions of dim, natural light such as moonlight (171).
+Some species seem to pollinate only under conditions of dim, natural light such as moonlight (239).
+ALAN can cause changes in insect movement and make species more vulnerable to predators (240).

-ALAN appears to harm at least some nocturnal pollinator species (101, 172-174).
-This could reduce crop yields and threaten food supplies in some instances (175).
-It may even contribute to significant population declines among pollinators that some have called the 'insect apocalypse' (176-178).
+ALAN appears to harm at least some nocturnal pollinator species (241-245).
+This could reduce crop yields (246) and threaten food supplies in some instances (247).
+It may even contribute to significant population declines among pollinators that some have called the 'insect apocalypse' (248-250).

-Researchers find effects from many types of outdoor lighting, including common applications such as street lighting (179), and in at least some cases, light color may disrupt nocturnal pollination (180).
-While some pollinators may simply seek out darker places, they may find conditions there less suitable (181).
-Further work is needed to firmly establish importance of the threat and which lighting changes make the greatest improvements for pollinators.
+Researchers find effects from many types of outdoor lighting, including common applications such as street lighting (251), and in at least some cases, light color may disrupt nocturnal pollination (252).
+While some pollinators may simply seek out darker places, they may find conditions there less suitable (253).
+Further work is needed to firmly establish the importance of the threat and which lighting changes make the greatest improvements for pollinators.